-2017 Oscars: Follow Along As The Winners Are Announced
+Oscars 2017: Follow Our Live List As The Winners Are Announced

 International

-2017 Oscars: Follow Along As The Winners Are Announced
+Oscars 2017: Follow Our Live List As The Winners Are Announced

 Winners or not, the 89th Academy Awards already looks more diverse than seasons past.